Spinach: Taxonomy

 Common spinach (S. oleracea) was long considered to be in the family Chenopodiaceae, but in 2003 that family was merged into the Amaranthaceae in the order Caryophyllales.
 Within the family Amaranthaceae sensu lato, Spinach belongs to the subfamily Chenopodioideae.

+Description

+As opposed to most flowering plants used as vegetables, spinach is a dioecious plant, meaning different plants can have either female or male flowers.

+The flowers are small, green and wind pollinated.